himadric/gatsby-epib2bcommerce-cloud/README.md

 ![](Epi%20B2B%20Commerce%20Cloud%20Storefron%20Animation.gif)

 ## Implementation Approach
 For the storefront to show the products from ecommerce system, we need to get data from ecommerce system and convert it Gatsby's GraphQL schema format.
+Epi B2B Commerce is a headless commerce platform and supports access to the platform via Restful APIs.
+Although it is possible to consume data in Gatsby using Rest APIs, it is much easier if data are presented in form GraphQL query.
+For this reason I have used [Epi B2B GraphQL Wrapper](https://github.com/himadric/graphql-wrapper-epib2bcommerce) that I have implemented ealier.